-The Active, Inactive, Pre-NBA, NBA, Post-NBA, Observed, Post-observed, Reactive, Re-inactive, Pre-NBA, and Prepostponed regions are known as the iterative regions.
+The Active, Inactive, Pre-NBA, NBA, Post-NBA, Observed, Post-observed, Reactive, Re-inactive, Pre-re-NBA, Re-NBA, Post-re-NBA, and Pre-postponed regions are known as the iterative regions.

 The Preponed region provides for a PLI callback control point that allows PLI application routines to access data at the current time slot before any net or variable has changed state.
 Within this region, it is illegal to write values to any net or variable or to schedule an event in any other region within the current time slot.